slidevjs/slidev/docs/guide/why.md

 ::: details Slidev vs. Microsoft PowerPoint / Apple Keynote

 [Microsoft PowerPoint](https://www.microsoft.com/en-us/microsoft-365/powerpoint) and [Apple Keynote](https://www.apple.com/keynote/) are feature-rich WYSIWYG slides makers.
-They are intuitive and easy to learn, and are the best choice for non-developers.
+They are intuitive and easy to learn, which makes them one of the best choices for non-developers.

 Compared to them, Slidev has the following advantages: